DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 <br><img src="./images/wiz_layout_open_dataverse.png" /><br>

 Here you can expand your view by clicking on `+24 more` and adding the column `CST_IMP_USERNAME`.
 You can view each column settings by clicking on the titles and on `Edit column`, but as you can see the managed Table prevents you from editing the entries under CST_IMP_CODE and Created On columns, but you could edit the field under the column `CST_IMP_USERNAME`.
 In this case it is not working though, because it is no text field, but a lookup field.
-You can only select entries from a different table.
+It can only select entries from a different table it is looking at.
 Currently there is no entry inside to select and we are going to change that.

 Open a new browser tab at [https://make.powerapps.com/](https://make.powerapps.com/) and go to `Tables`, filter `All` and click on `IMP_USER`.
 <br><img src="./images/wiz_layout_open_usertable_dataverse.png" /><br>

-This opens the bigger Table view where you can also inspect the Schema of the columns for their important schema and logical name and much more.
+This opens the bigger Table view where you can also inspect the Schema of the columns for their important schema and logical name under `Columns` -> `...` -> `Advanced` -> `Tools` and much more.
 At the bottom you see the column `CST_USERNAME` which is not the primary key of the entry, but the user-friendly "primary name column".
 To fill this entry simply write any text under it.
 Other fields will automatically set default values like the current date in the other column.
 <br><img src="./images/wiz_layout_edit_usertable_dataverse.png" /><br>

 After doing so you can go back to the prior `IMP_CO2_CONS_RAW_HDR` table and under the lookup column `CST_IMP_USERNAME` the option for your new username should be selectable.